allmarkedup/slotify/README.md

 * Slotify requires the explicit definition of slots using 'strict locals'-style comments;
 Nice partials slots are implicitly defined when rendering the partial.
 * Slotify slot values are available as local variables;
-with Nice partials slot values are accessed via methods on the `partial` variable.
+with Nice partials slot values are accessed via methods a single `partial` variable.
 * Slotify has the concept (and enforces the use) of single- vs. multi-value slots.
 * Slotify slot content and options are transparently expanded and merged into defaults when using with helpers like `content_tag` and `link_to`.
-* Slotify slot values are `renderable` objects
+* Slotify slot values are `renderable` objects.

 You might choose slotify if you prefer a stricter, 'Rails-native'-feeling slots implementation, and Nice Partials if you want more render-time flexibility and a clearer separation of 'nice partial' functionality from ActionView-provided locals etc.